-At various points in the process, the "ball is in the legislator's court".
-For example, when the status system says "Draft to Requester for Review" or "Draft Ready for Delivery", the requester is being asked to take action.
-The requester should contact the bill drafter anytime that the requester has a question about the status of a request.
+At various points in the process, the "ball is in the legislator's court."
+For example, when the status is "Draft to Requester for Review" or "Draft Ready for Delivery," the requester is being asked to act.
+The requester should contact the bill drafter whenever the requester has a question about the status of a request.

-A requester may cancel a request or place it on "hold" anytime before introduction.
+A requester may cancel a request or place it on "hold" any time before introduction.
 Legislators can help to ensure that state government resources are used efficiently and that all legislators are best served by: